 - Please fill out the visa application forms:

 Application Form National Visa Declaration 'Use of Mail Services' Consent Letter Minors

 - Please compile the documents you need to submit with your application.
 If documents or supporting documents are missing, your application may be rejected.
 We have prepared a checklist for each type of visa:

-Au Pair Family Reunion with a German Spouse/Children Family Reunion with a Foreign Spouse/Children Internship Language Course Research Study Work
+Au Pair Family Reunion with a German Spouse/Child Family Reunion with a Foreign Spouse/Child Internship Language Course Research Study Work

 - Please book an appointment with the German Consulate General in Toronto to submit your application in person: Book an appointment with the Visa Section